Steve King

 (Collaboration Engineering: Foundations and Opportunities, Gert-Jan de Vreede, et. al.)

-Shown is a guided cybersecurity attack and penetration exercise.
+Shown is an AI guided cybersecurity attack and penetration exercise.
 The same process flow could be applied to marketing, product design, risk management, decision support, health care, etc.

 Different thinklet shared thinking patterns can be used at each step in the collaboration process.